R-Hichem/DVWA-SQL-blind-bruteforce/README.md

  composer install
  ```

- then complete your env file with the corresponding env details
+ then complete your `.env` file with the corresponding env details
    ```env
  APP_URL="YOUR_DVWA_ROOT_URL"
  ```